mixpanel/docs/Other Bits/Cohort Syncs/appcues-integration.md

 ## Sync Types

 This integration supports two types of exports: one-time export and dynamic sync.
+When you generate a one-time export or dynamic sync, it overwrites the previous export with an updated export that reflects users who qualify for the cohort at the time of export.

 ### One-Time Export